OpenBand/barbacoa-ssl-helpers/README.md

 # Barbacoa SSL Helpers

-Helpers for convenient usage of OpenSSL features on C++ and a little more
+Helpers for convenient usage of OpenSSL features in C++ and a little more

 # Requirements